-Elements of the Japanese 35th Brigade, 18 Division landed at Kuching on 23 December 1941.
-Dutch submarines put up stiff resistance, sinking two transports and a destroyer and damaging two other transports at the cost of one of their own number.
-However, the British were forced out of the city on 25 December.
+The town was bombed on 19 December 1941 by a force of six G3M "Nells" and one H6K "Mavis" of Genzan Air Group, which killed about 100 civilians and destroyed the fuel supply at the airstrip.
+Elements of the Japanese 35 Brigade, 18 Division landed at Kuching on 23 December 1941.
+The Dutch put up stiff resistance to the invasion, bombing the invasion convoy as it assembled off Miri from 17-19 December and sinking destroyer Shinonome, then attacking the convoy with submarines and sinking two transports and destroyer Sagiri and damaging two other transports at the cost of one submarine.
+However, the Punjabis were forced out of the city on 25 December after losing over half their strength.

 Climate Information: